mytechnotalent/pico_c_lora/data/hacking_embedded_lora_stepper.md

 # Conclusion

 This comprehensive reverse engineering analysis demonstrates the power of systematic binary analysis in understanding embedded systems.
-The stepper motor control project serves as an excellent case study for:
+The LoRa-controlled stepper motor project serves as an excellent case study for:

 - Professional embedded C development
 - ARM Cortex-M assembly analysis